tderso/eosuk.github.io/_posts/2023-12-26-December-2023-update.md

 	</div>
   </div>
   <p>
-  The Trustees of EOS-UK Charity Fund would like to wish Happy Seasons Greetings to all the Charity’s donors and supporters.
+  The Trustees of EOS-UK Charity Fund would like to wish Happy Season's Greetings to all the Charity’s donors and supporters.
   </p>
 </div>